CodyNicholson/Frontend_Web_Development_Notes/Responsive_Web_Design_Fundamentals/Responsive_Images/textAndImages.md

 animation: spin 2s;
 ```

-CSS effects do cost aditional runtime, but still save you runtime compared to pictures
+CSS effects do cost additional runtime, but still save you runtime compared to pictures

 For more details: https://www.smashingmagazine.com/2013/04/build-fast-loading-mobile-website/